cmilanf/docker-foldingathome/README.md

 Many organizations and individuals use public cloud for taking advantages of his features, such as hyper-scale, pay as you go model, instant provisioning of compute resources...
 With this packaged solution you are on the fasttrack for donating a bit or a lot of your compute spending on Azure and helping the with the research.

 This repository includes:
   * A **Dockerfile** that builds a Docker image with the Folding@home (FAH from now) client ready to run as a container.
-It is based on the [official NVIDIA CUDA docker image](https://hub.docker.com/r/nvidia/cuda/), Ubuntu 18.04 flavour.
+It is based on the [official NVIDIA OpenCL docker image](https://hub.docker.com/r/nvidia/opencl/), Ubuntu 18.04 flavour.
   * Several **Azure Resource Manager templates** that are able to deploy a GPU-enabled (NC6 Azure VM by default) **Azure Kubernetes Service** (AKS) cluster and/or **Azure Container Instances** (ACI).
 While AKS is able to leverage GPU computing power, it is still on preview stage for ACI, so for the time being, ACI deployments will be CPU-only.
   * Two **Kubernetes manifests**, one for installing [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin), that will made our GPU visible to our pods and manageable by Kubernetes; the second one for actually deploying the FAH client.
   * Two **low level bash scripts** that creates de Azure AD Service Principal required for AKS and the AKS itself; while the second script clean the created resources.